shuhei/shuhei.github.com/source/_posts/2018-09-16-node-js-under-a-microscope.markdown

 I have been working on Node.js microservices, which fetch data from API servers and render HTML with React, at work.
 We monitor response times at load balancers, in application metrics and with distributed tracing with OpenTracing.
 One of the microservices had a weird gap between 99 percentile response times of itself and its dependencies.
 It was spending an extra 500 milliseconds—but I didn't know why.

 My first suspect was the network.
 It is the place full of uncertainty.
 After learning and trying different commands and metrics, I took `tcpdump` and checked packets one by one with my eyes and a script.
 There were no significant delays that I had expected.
-So I had to stop blaming the network—or *someone else*.
+So I had to stop blaming the network—or _someone else_.

-## CPU Profiling with Linux `perf` Command
+## CPU profiling with the Linux `perf` command

 Because the weird latency was happening in the application itself, I wanted to know what's going on in it.
 There are mainly two ways to achieve this: profiling and tracing.
 Profiling records some samples and tracing records everything.
 I wanted to do it **on production**, so profiling was naturally a good fit because of its smaller overhead.